-Findings Supporting Evidence Findings CAHSEE testing is used to determine if a student needs additional classes or tutoring to reach a passing score.
-These scores are made available to students both in hardcopy and on PowerSchool.
-In addition, the PSAT exam is offered schoolwide to any students who are considering a four year college directly after high school and plan to take the SATs in the future.
+Findings Supporting Evidence AHSEE testing is used to determine if a student needs ditional classes or tutoring to reach a passing score.
+These ores are made available to students both in hardcopy and PowerSchool.
+In addition, the PSAT exam is offered hoolwide to any students who are considering a four year llege directly after high school and plan to take the SATs in CAHSEE PSAT EAP CFAs the future.
 The results of the PSAT exam provides feedback to the student as to how they should study for the future SAT exam.
 Furthermore, EAP testing is taken in 11th grade.
 This determines if students are college ready for College- level English and/or math.
-These results determine the math Supporting EvidenceCAHSEEPSATEAPCFAsTurningPointCheck for UnderstandingRubrics and English courses students are to take their senior year of high school.
+These results determine the math and English courses students are to take their senior year of high school.
 The students may look up these results directly to see how they performed.
 Our Common Formative Assessments also provide valuable student feedback as to student progress over time.
-Beyond formalized testing, teachers use TurningPoint clickers, verbal Check for Understandings, and a variety of other methods to gain immediate student feedback to assess academic standards, college and career readiness standards, and/or learner outcomes.
+TurningPoint Check for Understanding Rubrics Beyond formalized testing, teachers use TurningPoint clickers, verbal Check for Understandings, and a variety of other methods to gain immediate student feedback to assess academic standards, college and career readiness standards, and/or learner outcomes.